beached/daw_json_link/readme.md

 ```c++
 MyThing thing = daw::json::from_json<MyThing>( json_string );
 ```
-or for array documents, where the root of the document is an array, there is a helper method to make it easier and it can be parsed like the following:
+or for array documents, where the root of the document is an array, there is a helper method to make it easier, and it can be parsed like the following:
 ```c++
 std::vector<MyThing> things = daw::json::from_json_array<MyThing>( json_string2 );
 ```
-If the structure of the JSON document is unknown, one can construct a `json_value` that acts as a container and allows iteration and parsing on demand.
-It is a lazy parser and will only parse when asked to.
+If the structure of the JSON document is unknown, one can construct a `json_value` that acts as a container and allows iteration and pull parsing on demand.
 The following is an example of opening a `json_value` from JSON data:
 ```c++
 json_value val = daw::json::json_value( json_string );
 ```